orthanc-mirrors/orthanc-book/Sphinx/source/plugins/google-cloud-platform.rst

 As explained above, the GCP plugin requires the :ref:`official DICOMweb plugin <dicomweb>` to be installed (with version above 1.0).
+All the communications with Google Cloud Platform are done using the DICOMweb plugin, and the responsibility of the GCP plugin is to aquire and periodically refresh the access tokens whose lifetime is limited.

-Furthermore, as obtaining the authentication tokens for Google Cloud Platform necessitates a sequence of HTTPS requests, the Orthanc :ref:`configuration options <configuration>` must specify how the authenticity of the Google servers is checked.
+Obtaining the access tokens for Google Cloud Platform necessitates a sequence of HTTPS requests.
+As a consequence, the Orthanc :ref:`configuration options <configuration>` must specify how the authenticity of the Google servers is verified.
 You have two possibilities to that end:

 1. Disabling the verification of the remote servers (**not recommended